lukq/ltmz/Readme.md

 8-bit CP/M Text Adventure Compiler

+Also MS-DOS Text Adventure Compiler

 This project is an exploration of what it would take to create a program for an 8-bit computer from scratch.
 Specifically, the goal is to design a custom programming language and create a compiler that transforms source code written in this language into a binary executable that can run on a CP/M based 8-bit computer.

 The final binary can be executed on many CP/M systems with a Z80 processor.
 This project also includes a text adventure games written using the custom programming language as examples.

+Update: Only for CP/M initially, now the project has been extended with a compiler outputting MS-DOS binaries too.

 ## Features

 * Custom Programming Language: A simple programming language designed specifically for this project.
 The language provides enough functionality to create simple text adventure games.

 * Compiler: A program that runs on a modern PC and compiles source code written in the custom language into a binary executable.
-The executable can run on an 8-bit CP/M system with a Z80 processor.
+The CP/M executable can run on an 8-bit CP/M system with a Z80 processor.
+The MS-DOS executable can run on a system with an i8088 processor.

 * Text Adventure Examples: Sample games are provided to demonstrate the capabilities of the language.

 ## Limitations

-* The compiler is limited to generating code that runs on CP/M with a Z80 processor.
-It does not support CP/M on other CPUs or other operating systems.
+* The CP/M compiler is limited to generating code that runs on CP/M with a Z80 processor.
+It does not support CP/M on other CPUs.

 * The generated CP/M binary uses Z80 instruction Rst30h.
 The binary is incompatible with systems that already use the same instruction for other purposes.